Across the Spectrum: Transforming the Detection and Management of Disease State Transitions Across the Spectrum of Multiple Sclerosis

 Disclaimer

-The content and views presented in this educational activity are those of the authors and do not necessarily reflect those of Medical Education Resources, Efficient LLC, and/or AbbVie.
+The content and views presented in this educational activity are those of the authors and do not necessarily reflect those of Medical Education Resources, Efficient LLC, and/or Genentech.
 The authors have disclosed if there is any discussion of published and/or investigational uses of agents that are not indicated by the FDA in their presentations.
 Before prescribing any medicine, primary references and full prescribing information should be consulted.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient’s conditions and possible contraindications on dangers in use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.
 The information presented in this activity is not meant to serve as a guideline for patient management.

 Commercial Support